 A more ceremonial, but equally important position, is the colonel-in-chief.
 This is normally a member of the Royal Family.

-Throughout the British Army’s long history regiments have been disbanded and amalgamated for reasons of operational effectiveness and economy.
+Throughout the Army’s long history, regiments have been disbanded and amalgamated for reasons of operational effectiveness and economy.
 Combining separate regiments has always been controversial and many believe it has diluted the heritage and tradition of unique organisations.

-In 2006-07 for example, the Government amalgamated several English, Welsh and Scottish infantry regiments into new ‘super regiments’.
-It subsequently came under heavy attack from soldiers, veterans, politicians, the media and members of the public.
+In 2006-07, for example, the Government amalgamated several English, Welsh and Scottish infantry regiments into new ‘super regiments’.
+It subsequently came under heavy criticism from soldiers, veterans, politicians, the media and members of the public.